If you’ve been studying genetic genealogy for a bit, you may understand X-DNA, but I’ll give a summation here.

 K and I match autosomally on Chromosome 15, shown here from my data on DNA Painter.

 Absalom and Elizabeth were the parents of 12 biological children and one adopted son (who I suspect was their orphaned grandson).
 I descend from their son John Marion RENFRO, and K descends from their daughter Mary Esther (RENFRO) SPAULDING.

-Because Mary Esther was a daughter of Absalom and Elizabeth (and not a son), she inherited X chromosome DNA from each of her parents.
-However, because John Marion was a son, he inherited an X from only Elizabeth.
+Because Mary Esther was a daughter, not a son, of Absalom and Elizabeth, she inherited X chromosome DNA from each of her parents.
+However, because John Marion was a son, he inherited one X, only from Elizabeth.

-This means that our X-match cannot be from Absalom, it must be from Elizabeth (CORMACK) RENFRO since I could not have inherited any X-DNA from Absalom RENFRO.
+This means that our X-match cannot be from Absalom – it must be from Elizabeth, and I could not have inherited any X-DNA from Absalom.

 So here it is on DNA Painter, on the blue (paternal) half of Chromosome X because the RENFRO/CORMACK line is on my paternal side, and labeled with the proper ancestor: